Parent and Family FAQs

 Want to know more?
 Take a closer look at our Residence Halls page.

 The first step is to have an open and honest conversation with the roommate.
-If that doesn’t work, your student should speak with a Resident Assistant who can help resolve the situation or put your student in contact with our Associate Director for Residence Life.
+If that doesn’t work, your student should speak with a Resident Assistant who can help resolve the situation or put your student in contact with our Residence Life Staff.

 Yes!
 All that’s required is a parking permit, which costs $85 for resident students and $55 for commuters.
-NOTE: For Fall 2021, the parking fee will be waived.
+You can find the application for a parking permit on our Campbell Solution Center page.

 Plus, a local train to Philadelphia is within minutes of campus, and the trip into the city takes about 30 minutes.